 Yosemite or Sequoia National Park?
-As you plan your West Coast Tour, you never want to get to the point where you ask yourself this question!
+As you plan your West Coast Road Trip, you never want to get to the point where you ask yourself this question!
 If you google photos of the two parks, you would likely say to yourself, “Do I have to choose?
 I want to visit them both! ”

 Unfortunately, over the years I have come to realize that this question is far from obvious.
 At the same time, it is not easy to give conclusive advice, because we are talking about two exceptional parks, each with its own particular features.
 The beauty of a landscape is not an absolute value, “to each his own”, but we can still try to make some objective points.
 As well as getting to the nature of the problem, I will also try to give some criteria to make the choice between Yosemite and Sequoia, in case you can’t include them both in the itinerary.